newrelic/open-install-library/docs/mongodb.md

 For this case, please do the following:

 1. Follow steps 1, 2 and 3 from the previous case.
 2. Additionally, connect to MongoDB by using the [mongo shell](https://www.mongodb.com/docs/mongodb-shell/) available in your test instance deployed through the manual definition.
-You may need to install the mongo shell if testing through other means.
+You may need to install the mongo shell if testing through other means or if your MongoDB version is not current.
 3. Once connected to `mongod`, issue these commands which will create a `root` user account in the MongoDB server with username `sysadmin` and password `TestPassword123$`:
     ```sh
     use admin